Sumer: Art

 The Sumerians were great artists.
-Sumerian artifacts show great detail and ornamentation, with fine semi-precious stones imported from other lands, such as lapis lazuli, marble, and diorite, and precious metals like hammered gold, incorporated into the design.
+Sumerian artefacts show great detail and ornamentation, with fine semi-precious stones imported from other lands, such as lapis lazuli, marble, and diorite, and precious metals like hammered gold, incorporated into the design.
 Since stone was rare it was reserved for sculpture.
 The most widespread material in Sumer was clay, as a result many Sumerian objects are made of clay.
-Metals such as gold, silver, copper, and bronze, along with shells and gemstones, were used for the finest sculpture and inlays.
+Metals such as gold, silver, copper, and bronze, along with shells and gemstones, were used for the finest sculptures and inlays.
 Small stones of all kinds, including more precious stones such as lapis lazuli, alabaster, and serpentine, were used for cylinder seals.

 Some of the most famous masterpieces are the Lyres of Ur, which are considered to be the world's oldest surviving stringed instruments.
-They have been discovered by Leonard Woolley when the Royal Cemetery of Ur has been excavated between from 1922 and 1934.
+They were discovered by Leonard Woolley when the Royal Cemetery of Ur was excavated between 1922 and 1934.

 Architecture

 The Tigris-Euphrates plain lacked minerals and trees.
 Sumerian structures were made of plano-convex mudbrick, not fixed with mortar or cement.
 Mud-brick buildings eventually deteriorate, so they were periodically destroyed, leveled, and rebuilt on the same spot.
 This constant rebuilding gradually raised the level of cities, which thus came to be elevated above the surrounding plain.
 The resultant hills, known as tells, are found throughout the ancient Near East.

 According to Archibald Sayce, the primitive pictograms of the early Sumerian (i.e. Uruk) era suggest that "Stone was scarce, but was already cut into blocks and seals.
 Brick was the ordinary building material, and with it cities, forts, temples and houses were constructed.
 The city was provided with towers and stood on an artificial platform; the house also had a tower-like appearance.
 It was provided with a door which turned on a hinge, and could be opened with a sort of key; the city gate was on a larger scale, and seems to have been double.
 The foundation stones—or rather bricks—of a house were consecrated by certain objects that were deposited under them."

 The most impressive and famous of Sumerian buildings are the ziggurats, large layered platforms that supported temples.
 Sumerian cylinder seals also depict houses built from reeds not unlike those built by the Marsh Arabs of Southern Iraq until as recently as 400 CE.
 The Sumerians also developed the arch, which enabled them to develop a strong type of dome.
 They built this by constructing and linking several arches.
 Sumerian temples and palaces made use of more advanced materials and techniques, such as buttresses, recesses, half columns, and clay nails.